JiHong88/suneditor/README.md

                     linkRelDefault: {
                         check_new_window: 'only:noreferrer noopener'
                     }
+linkNoPrefix   : It prevents the automatic prefixing of the host URL to the value of the link when `true`.

 // Key actions----------------------------------------------------------------------------------------------------
 tabDisable      : If true, disables the interaction of the editor and tab key.  default: false {Boolean}